 “They aren’t always easy to spot when scanning the water off your skiff,” said Gerbec.
-“Anglers will want to look for a cluster of tails that break the water surface, as well as nervous, “rippling” water, or moving shadows.
+“Anglers will want to look for a cluster of tails that break the water surface and nervous, “rippling” water, or moving shadows.
 Most bonefish throughout this region average 4 to 8-pound fish are routinely caught throughout the season.
 One can usually find bonefish on shallow flats, where they actively feed on crabs, mollusks, shrimp, worms and other small creatures.
 Always be ready for a rapid presentation, as a bonefish can materialize out of nowhere.”

 Milkfish are vigorous fighters, and the use of a skiff is almost always necessary to land them.
-When fishing for these phenomenally powerful fish, a fast-action, high-quality 10 or 11 weight fly rod works best.
-This will allow for repetitive casting, fighting the fish aggressively and ultimately landing them quicker.
-Trust that your guides will know what works and they’ll be happy to hook you up with the appropriate patterns and shots to catch one.”
+A fast-action, high-quality 10 or 11-weight fly rod works best when fishing for these phenomenally powerful fish.
+This will allow for repetitive casting, fighting the fish aggressively, and ultimately landing them quicker.
+Trust that your guides will know what works, and they’ll be happy to hook you up with the appropriate patterns and shots to catch one.”

 The Mustache Triggerfish is probably more likely to be found in the surf zone or just inside the lagoon.
 They reach sizes upwards of 12 pounds and feature a characteristic of a little black mustache on their upper lip.
 Yellow Margin triggerfish are the most prized triggerfish species visiting anglers want to catch.
-Their colors vary between a pinkish orange hue to mostly yellow with black bands.”
+Their colors vary from a pinkish-orange hue to mostly yellow with black bands.”

 “Over ten different species of grouper can be found in the waters around the Seychelles ranging from small to quite large in size.
 The top three groupers sought by anglers are the Wiretail grouper, the White Splotch grouper, and the Camouflage grouper,” said Gerbec.
 “These are definitely desirable fish to catch on a fly rod because they give a great bulldog-like fight.

-Sometimes you can find them in the shallows but they primarily they live in deeper water.
+Sometimes you can find them in the shallows, but primarily, they live in deeper water.
 Most of the time if you hook one, you won’t win.
-When hooked, they will b-line into the corral and often break you off.
+They will b-line into the corral and often break you off when hooked.
 Regardless, they are hungry fish that want to eat.
 If you can get your fly in front of them, they will likely take it.”